-- 3.9.2 Boroughs should determine and identify locations where tall buildings may be an appropriate form of development by undertaking the steps below: - based on the areas identified for growth as part of Policy D1 London's form, character and capacity for growth, undertake a sieving exercise by assessing potential visual and cumulative impacts to consider whether there are locations where tall buildings could have a role in contributing to the emerging character and vision for a place - 2) in these locations, determine the maximum height that could be acceptable - 3) identify these locations and heights on maps in Development Plans. - 3.9.3 Tall buildings are generally those that are substantially taller than their surroundings and cause a significant change to the skyline.
-Boroughs should define what is a 'tall building' for specific localities.
+3.9.2 Boroughs should determine and identify locations where tall buildings may be an appropriate form of development by undertaking the steps below:

+- based on the areas identified for growth as part of Policy D1 London's form, character and capacity for growth, undertake a sieving exercise by assessing potential visual and cumulative impacts to consider whether there are locations where tall buildings could have a role in contributing to the emerging character and vision for a place - 2. in these locations, determine the maximum height that could be acceptable - 3. identify these locations and heights on maps in Development Plans. - 3.9.3 Tall buildings are generally those that are substantially taller than their surroundings and cause a significant change to the skyline.
+Boroughs should define what is a 'tall building' for specific localities, however this definition should not be less than 6 storeys or 18 metres measured from ground to the floor level of the uppermost storey.
+This does not mean that all buildings up to this height are automatically acceptable, such proposals will still need to be assessed in the context of other planning policies, by the boroughs in the usual way, to ensure that they are appropriate for their location and do not lead to unacceptable impacts on the local area.
 In large areas of extensive change, such as Opportunity Areas, the threshold for what constitutes a tall building should relate to the evolving (not just the existing) context.
-This policy applies to tall buildings as defined by the borough.
-Where there is no local definition, the policy applies to buildings over 25m in height in the Thames Policy Area, and over 30m in height elsewhere in London. - 3.9.4 The higher the building the greater the level of scrutiny that is required of its design.
+This policy applies to tall buildings over 6 storeys or 18 metres measured from ground to the floor level of the uppermost storey. - 3.9.4 The higher the building the greater the level of scrutiny that is required of its design.
 In addition, tall buildings that are referable to the Mayor, must be subject to the particular design scrutiny requirements set out in Part D of Policy D4 Delivering good design. - 3.9.5 The Mayor will work with boroughs to provide a strategic overview of tall building locations across London and will seek to utilise 3D virtual reality digital modelling to help identify these areas, assess tall building proposals and aid public consultation and engagement.
 3D virtual reality modelling can also help assess cumulative impacts of developments, particularly those permitted but not yet completed. - 3.9.6 A tall building can be considered to be made up of three main parts: a top, middle and base.
 The top includes the upper floors, and roof-top mechanical or telecommunications equipment and amenity space.
 The top should be designed to make a positive contribution to the quality and character of the skyline, and mechanical and telecommunications equipment must be integrated in the total building design.
 Not all tall buildings need to be iconic landmarks and the design of the top of the building (i.e. the form, profile and materiality) should relate to the building's role within the existing context of London's skyline.
 Where publicly-accessible areas, including viewing areas on upper floors, are provided as a public benefit of the development, they should be freely accessible and in accordance with Part G of Policy D8 Public realm.
 Well-designed safety measures should be integrated into the design of tall buildings and must ensure personal safety at height.